-If the renegotiation does not result in derecognition, the impact of modification will be presented as change in the assets' effective interest rate or change in gross carrying amount.
-The effect of contract modification on gross carrying amount is presented as modification losses on financial assets at amortized cost in the income statement (see Note 3).
+If the renegotiation does not result in derecognition, the impact of modification will be presented as change in the assets' gross carrying amount.
+The effect of contract modification on gross carrying amount is presented in the profit or loss on line of modification losses on financial assets at amortized cost (see Note 3).